 Dr Graeme Archer

 Graeme is a professional statistician with a side-line in writing about politics.
 He won the Orwell Prize for blogging back in 2011 and was a columnist at the Telegraph for four years.
-His work appears regularly on CapX and ConservativeHome and in the last year he’s had pieces in the Telegraph and the Scottish Daily Mail too.
 For a year after the 2015 general election, he was speech-writer for a cabinet minister.
+His work appears regularly on CapX and UnHerd.

 Follow Graeme on Twitter @graemearcher